How to Handle Double Booking Scheduling Mishaps Like a Pro

 1. Decide which customer takes precedence

-• Is the project time-sensitive?
-A project that’s on a tight deadline may take precedence.
+- Is the project time-sensitive?
+A project that’s on a tight deadline or that’s causing an inconvenience, like an emergency repair, may take priority.

-• Is the job for a loyal customer?
+- Is the job for a loyal customer?
 If the job is smaller, but for a long-time customer, you may decide to keep their booking to maintain the relationship.
-If you cancel, you might risk losing recurring appointments with them in the future.
+If you cancel, you risk losing recurring appointments with them in the future.

 2. Communicate with the customer

-The best way to communicate a double booking to your customer is in person or by phone call.
+The best way to communicate with a customer about a double booking scheduling mistake is in person or over the phone.

-Provide a genuine apology and let them know that you’re committed to finding a solution to the scheduling issue.
+When you do get ahold of them, offer a genuine apology and let them know you’re committed to finding a solution to the scheduling issue.

 Start by suggesting a new booking time on a day that works for you and your client.

-If your client is still unhappy, try offering a financial incentive, like a small discount, a free service, or a higher-tiered package for the same price.
+If your client’s still unhappy, try offering a financial incentive, like a small discount, a free service, or a higher-tiered package for the same price.

 READ MORE: Price bundling: when, why, and how to offer stellar service packages